vtechguys/webapck/1 - What is webpack/Handling project assets/Webpack_MC_21.md

  The raw css is transformed as string and is pushed html document after page bundle.js is loaded.
  The flow: The image_viewer file imports css file. css-loader reads the content of this .css file and reads it to convert to long string and sticks it to bundle.js file.
 Then style-loader looks at string and push some code in bundle.js to take that string put it inside its own style tag inside html head once bundle.js is completely loaded and run.
- But that'snot behaviour we ever want not only it increases the size of bundle,js but seprations of concerns and brow
+ But that's not behaviour we ever want not only it increases the size of bundle,js but separations of concerns and browser requesting different files differently in parallel are not being used.
+ What we want is to bun
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUwNzk2OTA2MSwtMTQ0NTk0MTA5Niw1Nz
-QzOTQzNDYsMjI5MzkwMzQ2LDE0OTgyMjUzMjcsOTQyMzE5NjUz
-LC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbNTA4MjEwNjUwLC0xNDQ1OTQxMDk2LDU3ND
+M5NDM0NiwyMjkzOTAzNDYsMTQ5ODIyNTMyNyw5NDIzMTk2NTMs
+LTIwODg3NDY2MTJdfQ==
 -->